Iryonis/EarthenMasterHammerAddon/README.md

 ## Usage

-The frame will automatically open when talking to a repair merchant.
+The frame will automatically open when talking to a repair merchant (if repairs are needed).
 You can also open it manually by typing the following command in the chat:

 ```
 /emh
 ```

+In the Settings frame, you can check the items that you can repair (I did not find a way to automate that), and then, in the Main frame, you can repair any equipped item by clicking the same button.
+If you do it while talking to a repair merchant, it will also record the savings you made while using the AddOn.

 ## Contributing